q-invoice/magento2-qinvoice-connect/README.md

 A static string that will be added to the invoice remark if the order has been paid upfront.

 * <b>Send invoice for placed orders</b>
-ALL Orders placed with one of the selected payment methods will be sent to q-invoice for further processing, regardless of the payment status.
+ALL orders placed with one of the selected payment methods will be sent to q-invoice for further processing, regardless of the payment status.

 * <b>Send invoice for paid orders</b>
 Orders with the selected payment methods will be sent to q-invoice ONLY when the payment has been SUCCESSFUL.

 * <b>Invoice action</b>
 Select an action to perform.
-Invoices can be saved as <b>draft</b> for later editing, <b>saved as PDF</b> or <b>send</b> to the shopper.
+Invoices can be saved as <b>draft</b> for later editing, <b>saved as PDF</b> or <b>sent</b> to the customer.

 * <b>Save relation</b>
 Lets q-invoice know whether or not to store the shoppers\' data for later use.